 Jenni Rebecca Stephenson - Executive Director

 A native of Houston, Jenni Rebecca Stephenson has been a student of dance and theatre, as well as vocal and instrumental music.
 A summa cum laude graduate of the University of Houston, Jenni Rebecca studied vocal performance with Katherine Ciesinski and received her bachelors of music from the Moores School of Music.
 She was a frequent soloist with the Moores Concert Chorale and performed such musical theatre/opera roles as Carla (Nine), Jenny Diver (Threepenny Opera), the Baroness (Barber’s Vanessa), and Arcetro (Peri’s Euridice with Ars Lyrica).
 Jenni Rebecca later received her Masters of Fine Arts in Theatre Directing at UH, where she directed for the Stuart Ostrow Musical Theatre Collaboration and the Edward Albee New Playwrights Workshop, as well as three full-length operas at the Moores Opera Center: The Impresario, La finta giardiniera, and Die Fledermaus.
-Additionally, she was assistant director of several productions for The Ebony Opera Guild at Miller Outdoor Theatre under Buck Ross, as well as the most recent production of Cats at Theatre Under The Stars.
+Additionally, she has served as assistant director for The Ebony Opera Guild at Miller Outdoor Theatre under Buck Ross and Theatre Under The Stars.

-In 2006, Jenni Rebecca co-founded Nova Arts Project, a nonprofit theatre company dedicated to recreating classics and inspiring new works in a fearlessly theatrical way.
-With Nova, Jenni Rebecca directed Antigone in Oedipus3, as well as The Joy Luck Club, a collaboration between the Asian Pacific-American Heritage Association and the Houston Public Librariess for the NEA’s Big Read Campaign.
+In 2006, Jenni Rebecca co-founded Nova Arts Project, a nonprofit theatre company dedicated to recreating classics and inspiring new works.
+With Nova, Jenni Rebecca directed Antigone in Oedipus3, as well as The Joy Luck Club, a collaboration between the Asian Pacific-American Heritage Association and the Houston Public Libraries for the NEA’s Big Read Campaign.
 As a performer, she has appeared in the roles of Gertrude (Hamlet), Last Day Girl/Ma/Fran (TempOdyssey), and Lady Lillian Loveworthy in Love Loves a Pornographer.
-In January 2009, Nova's founders won one of the first annual Houston Press MasterMind Awards for the company's work.
-Jenni Rebecca joined the board of Spacetaker in September 2007 and became Managing Director in July 2008 and Executive Director in January 2010.
-In the fall of 2011, she initiated and navigated a successful merger between Spacetaker and Fresh Arts Coalition, ushering in a new era for the combined organization-- now known as Fresh Arts.
-Along with her Fresh Arts responsibilities, she regularly contributes to 002houston Magazine, as well as blogs with the Houston Chronicle (Chron.com) City Brights.
-In other news, she has an affinity for Star Trek, rabble-rousing, and spontaneously breaking out into song and dance.
+In 2009, Nova's founders won one of the first annual Houston Press MasterMind Awards for the company's work.
+After working in development for Theatre Under the Stars, Jenni Rebecca joined Spacetaker as Managing Director and was named Executive Director in 2010.
+In 2011, she initiated and navigated a successful merger between Spacetaker and Fresh Arts Coalition, ushering in a new era for the combined organization-- now known as Fresh Arts.
+Along with her Fresh Arts responsibilities, she regularly contributes to 002houston Magazine, as well as blogs with the Houston Chronicle (City Brights Blogs), as well as serves on the programming committee for Discovery Green, the advisory board for the UH Honors College and the community council for Legacy Community Health Services.

 Sarah Schellenberg - Program Manager